Committed to connecting the world

 Montreal, Canada

-The International Telecommunication Union (ITU) and the IEEE 802 LMSC (The IEEE 802 LAN/MAN Standards Committee) are organizing the Ninth Joint IEEE 802 and ITU-T Study Group 15 Workshop taking place on 13 July 2024 in Montreal, Canada.
-Not having met since 2020, ITU-T SG15 and IEEE 802 LMSC are especially pleased to restart our successful series of joint workshops.
-This ninth edition will be in-person only.
+The International Telecommunication Union (ITU) and the IEEE 802 LMSC (The IEEE 802 LAN/MAN Standards Committee) organized the Ninth Joint IEEE 802 and ITU-T Study Group 15 Workshop that took place on 13 July 2024 in Montreal, Canada.
+Not having met since 2020, ITU-T SG15 and IEEE 802 LMSC were especially pleased to restart our successful series of joint workshops.
+This ninth edition was in-person only.
 Attend free of charge for live engagement and maximized networking opportunities.

-The objectives of this workshop include, but are not limited to, enhancing long-standing collaboration and coordination between IEEE 802 and ITU-T Study Group 15 through discussion and information exchange on topics of common interest.
+The objectives of this workshop included, but were not limited to, enhancing long-standing collaboration and coordination between IEEE 802 and ITU-T Study Group 15 through discussion and information exchange on topics of common interest.

 Target Audience

-Participation in the workshop is open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU who wished to contribute to the work.
-This includes individuals who are also members of international, regional and national organizations.
-Participation in the workshop is free of charge.
+Participation in the workshop was open to ITU Member States, Sector Members, Associates and Academic Institutions and to any individual from a country that is a member of ITU who wished to contribute to the work.
+This included individuals who are also members of international, regional and national organizations.
+Participation in the workshop was free of charge.

 Programme